pippinbarr/SNAKISMS/process/SNAKES.md

 An easy one I think… a pre-mapped set of moves and outcomes that just plays itself each time you go through.
 No input from the player.
 Apple positioning needs to be determinist too.

 ***no input, always the same sequence (though see anarchist…)***

+### Dualism
+Two snakes, one a ghostly mind snake, you control both

+What happens when the mind snake hits a wall or an apple?
+(Maybe it wraps actually that would make some sense.
+Nice.

+HOW can independent control work with swipes?!
+(Control the mind snake with... your mind?!?!?!?!?!
+OMG.)
+(Follow-up question: if you control it with your mind, should it move occasionally as if you did it, or just wrap forever, not changing because you can't control it with your mind?)

+***Two snakes, a semi-transparent mind one, and a body one, mind snake wraps, independent control***

 ### Existentialist
 ""the existential attitude", or a sense of disorientation, confusion, or dread in the face of an apparently meaningless or absurd world."